 In this example, a Dealer Member has seven (7) trades in the same Generic GCF CUSIP settling the same day.
 Four (4) are repo trades totaling 10 million in par value and three (3) are reverse repo trades totaling 12 million in par value.
 The repo and reverse repo trades are netted down to create a single net short (reverse repo obligation) position of 2 million in that Generic GCF CUSIP.

 Settlement occurs after GSD has informed its Netting Members of their respective obligations.
-Settlement occurs via GSD’s two clearing banks, the BNY Mellon and JP Morgan* through their Tri-party mechanisms.
+Settlement is facilitated by GSD’s clearing banks through their Tri-party mechanisms.
 The interest on overnight GCF Repo trades is settled through the Start of Day Funds-Only Settlement (FOS) process the next day.
 For term GCF Repo trades interest is passed each day until the settlement date.

 Let’s take a look at an example of GCF Repo Settlement.
 Click the image to enlarge.

 Here are the transactions details for in this example, Dealer A and Dealer B have negotiated anonymously through an Inter-Dealer Broker (IDB).
 The trade is an overnight trade on a generic CUSIP representing Treasuries.
 The principal amount is 1 Billion.
 The rate is 10 basis points and there is no haircut.

 Based on the transactions details in this example the following will occur: